Danny-UKDM/dotnetcore-webapi/README.md

 * Run the Web API project locally by using the `dotnet run --project WebApi/WebApi.csproj` command.

-Running the Web API project locally will create a local test PostgreSQL database, create a test table and seed it with test data; before making the HTTP endpoints available.
+Running the Web API project locally will create a local test PostgreSQL database and table; before making the HTTP endpoints available.

 On application close (`ctrl` + `c` from the terminal window), the test database will be dropped and the connection disposed of.